karpatkey/kpk-token/README.md

 #### Transfer allowance

-When the contract is in paused state the owner may grant permission to an address to transfer tokens to a specified recipient by calling the `approveTransfer` method.
+When the contract is in paused state the owner can grant permission to an address to transfer tokens to a specified recipient by calling the `approveTransfer` method.

 The `transferAllowance` method returns the amount of tokens a token holder is allowed to transfer to a specified recipient.